andriibulbuk/andriibulbuk/README.md

 # Hello, I'm Andrii 🇺🇦👋

-- 🔭 Backend developer with two and a half years of professional experience.
+- 🔭 Backend developer with 4 years of professional experience.
 - 🌱 Specialize in developing applications using Nodejs
 - 🛰️ Have hands-on experience working with DevOps things
 - 🪙 Familiar with blockchain